PhantoNull/Minimum-Spanning-Trees-LISP/README.md

   My solution to the problem ***strives to maximize memory and time efficiency
     and at the same time fulfill API's assignment specifications***.

+ An example of this is the structure I built for storing arc data.
  By avoiding storing arcs in hash-tables with key *(graph-id v1 v2)* and as value its *Weight* I tried to find a more efficient way to store data.

  Arcs data in my program are stored in nested-hash-tables structures to drastically improve efficiency in searching operations.
- In addition to this it also avoids increasing execution times caused by multiple graphs existing simultaneously.
+ In addition to this this choice also avoids increasing execution times caused by multiple graphs existing simultaneously.

  The downside to this implementation is that a "double" representation for